tonytvo/blog-generator/content/blog/daily-dad-summary/index.md

 - It’s we who will chart that path.

+# Are You Teaching Them Values?

+- Plenty of children go to expensive private schools or make it to the Ivy League.
+Yet they end up being corrupt politicians or soulless business people who devastate industries.
+Plenty of children learn how to succeed but are deprived of the skills and the decency necessary to manage this success ethically and responsibly.

+- The purpose of education is not to make your kids more selfish, more greedy, more convinced of their own ideas or superiority.
+No, it’s to make them better citizens, better human beings, and hopefully, someday, better parents themselves.

+# Epithets for Your Kid

+- one of the most interesting passages in Marcus Aurelius’s Meditations is this one: "Epithets for yourself: Upright.
+Modest.
+Straightforward.
+Sane.
+Cooperative.
+Try not to exchange for others."

+- As in, what kind of kid are you trying to raise?
+What are the watchwords that you are attempting to move them toward with the choices you make as parents?
+  - Some obvious ones: Kind.
+Loyal.
+Moral.
+Honest.
+  - And maybe some more specific ones to help them succeed in the world: Creative.
+Bilingual.
+Hardworking.
+Lifelong learner.

+- The important thing is not so much which epithets you choose but that you have chosen at all.
+For, if you don’t know what you’re aiming for, how can you expect to hit a target?
+How do you know you’re not accidentally teaching them to exchange one epithet for another?
+The truth is you can’t.
+So get writing.

 # Quotes

 When you love, you wish to do things for.
 You wish to sacrifice for.
 You wish to